sahith-r/studentscorner.vardhaman.org-hack/README.md

 # studentscorner.vardhaman.org-hack
-Dictionary attacking http://studentscorner.vardhaman.org/ using Python
+This code dictionary attacks http://studentscorner.vardhaman.org/ using Python It only works when connected to Vardhaman's wifi network.